GMAT Data Sufficiency - Reasoning first, math second

-When students come to me for help on the Quant section of the GMAT™ exam, they often possess exceptional math skills, sometimes way more advanced than my own.
-Their inability to reach a high score on the GMAT Quant section usually relates to one simple mistake: they are treating the GMAT like a math test, when it is really a “Quantitative Reasoning” test.
+When students come to me for help preparing for the GMAT™ exam, they often possess exceptional math skills, sometimes way more advanced than my own.
+Their inability to reach a high score on the GMAT Quant Section usually relates to one simple mistake: they are treating the GMAT like a math test, when it is really a “Quantitative Reasoning” test.

 Essentially, Data Sufficiency questions are designed to elicit very particular mistakes related to the skills above.
-When these mistakes are made, they usually relate to some mathematical concept, but they are often more related to particular “cons” that make you under- or over-leverage information.
-In our curriculum, we present a set of more sophisticated strategies for dealing with these cons, but following the important set of best practices below helps you avoid many common mistakes.
+When these mistakes are made, they sometimes relate to an underlying mathematical concept, but more often they are related to particular “cons” that make you under- or over-leverage information.
+In our curriculum, we present a set of more sophisticated strategies for dealing with these cons, but the important best practices outlined below help you avoid many common mistakes.

 Register for the GMAT Now!